 The Second Principle

-Personal data will be obtained for only one or more specified lawful purposes and will not be further processed in any manner incompatible with that purpose or those purposes.
+Personal data will be obtained for only one or more specified lawful purpose and will not be further processed in any manner incompatible with that purpose or those purposes.

 Personal data obtained for one stated purpose cannot be used for a completely different purpose without the individual being informed of the different purpose.